 After successful completion of the program, candidates are recommended to the NH State Department of Education - Bureau of Credentialing for General Special Education certification.
+NHTI also has transfer (articulation) agreements in place for student who may wish to pursue a Masters degree after completing their TECP program.

-- 1. Candidates must hold Teacher Certification. - Candidates must demonstrate the mastery of all competencies required by the program through the successful completion of coursework, field work, practicum, and portfolio development. - Candidates must successfully pass the PRAXIS I (PPST) tests, if applicable while enrolled in the program.
+- 1. Candidates must hold a Baccalaureate degree. - Candidates must demonstrate the mastery of all competencies required by the program through the successful completion of coursework, field work, practicum, and portfolio development. - 3.
+Candidates must successfully pass the PRAXIS I (PPST) tests before full acceptance into the TECP.
 In addition, the candidate must maintain a cumulative grade point average of at least a 2.75. - 4.
 A criminal record check will be required for working in the schools.
 During the interview, the Director of the Conversion Programs will discuss the requirements for Highly Qualified Teacher (HQT) with regard to special education teachers.